 How It Works

-Intended as short-term relief, the Cougar Emergency Fund can help students pay for emergency housing, unpaid utilities, medical expenses, food or other expenses that would otherwise force them to drop out of the University of Houston.
+Intended as short-term relief, the Cougar Emergency Fund can help students pay for expenses that would otherwise force them to drop out of the University of Houston.

 Eligible students include currently-enrolled undergraduate or graduate students who are in good standing, with priority given to those enrolled full time.

 The Cougar Emergency Fund is housed in the Division of Student Affairs and Enrollment Services, and it is administered through the Office of Scholarship and Financial Aid.

 Your support can help the University of Houston to once again help in-need students by contributing to the Cougar Emergency Fund.